sokoloveugene/data-mapper/README.md

   // Define static value
   type: "User schema",

-  // Bypass property and ensure that value is number (runtime)
+  // Bypass the property while verifying that the value is a number at runtime.
   age: pick().type(Number),

-  // Create property userEmail from deep nested property contacts.email
+  // Generate a "userEmail" property from the deeply nested "contacts.email" property.
   userEmail: pick("contacts.email").type(String),

-  // Create deep property
+  // Generate a deep property "details.company" by extracting it from the "company" property.
   "details.company": pick("company"),

-  // Set default value as 0
+  // Set default value as 0.
   id: pick().fallback(0),

-  // Call function to get default value
+  // Take "uuid" property and if it is undefined use uuidv4 to generate default value.
   uuid: pick().fallback(uuidv4),

-  // Get value and modify with function
+  // Retrieve the "gender" value, modify it using a function, and then save it.
   gender: pick().pipe((gender) => gender.toUpperCase()),

-  // Get multiple values to calculate result
+  // Get multiple values to calculate result.
   fullName: pick("name", "surname").pipe(
     (name, surname) => `${name} ${surname}`
   ),

-  // Modify value with functions one by one
+  // Modify value with functions one by one.
   phone: pick("contacts.phone").pipe(
     (phoneList) => phoneList.map((phoneItem) => `+${phoneItem}`),
     (phoneList) => phoneList.join(" or ")